Quincy Avery tutors some of football’s best Black quarterbacks. He wants them to have a voice.

 ‘Like a big brother’

 In the booming industry of private quarterback mentors, Avery has become one of the most famous — driven partly by his work with players such as Watson and Haskins, in addition to his involvement with the popular Elite 11 high school quarterback competition.
 His private training sessions and camps are mostly run from Atlanta, where he lives, and are promoted heavily on social media.
-On his website, he claims that 140 of the players who have trained with him have earned Division I and Division II scholarships, totaling more than $13.5 million in value.
+On his website, he claims that 140 of the players who have trained with him have earned Division I and Division II scholarships totaling more than $13.5 million in value.

-His path to get to this point wasn’t easy, however, and required him to place a big bet on himself.
+His path to this point wasn’t easy, however, and required him to place a big bet on himself.

-In high school, Avery was a solid quarterback who was talented enough to get an invitation to walk on at the University of Minnesota, where his father Wendell had been the quarterback in the late 1970s.
+In high school, Avery was a solid quarterback who was talented enough to get an invitation to walk on at the University of Minnesota, where his father, Wendell, had been the quarterback in the late 1970s.
 He instead chose Morehouse in Atlanta, figuring he could start there, only to be moved to wide receiver.

 But it was the way Avery saw the game that would shape him, playing receiver through the eyes of a quarterback.
 Wendell Avery likes to say Quincy took the best of both him and Quincy’s mother, Paulette Wilson, adopting Wendell’s gregarious personality and Paulette’s relentless drive.
-The two never married and Quincy spent most of his childhood living with his mother in Minneapolis while his father worked as a college football coach, eventually becoming the head coach at Savannah State and later an assistant with the Tampa Bay Buccaneers.
+The two never married, and Quincy spent most of his childhood living with his mother in Minneapolis while his father worked as a football coach, eventually becoming the head coach at Savannah State and later an assistant with the Tampa Bay Buccaneers.

 Wilson, however, might have had the bigger impact on Avery.
 As a single Black woman with three children and no college degree, she quit a career as a flight attendant to sell office supplies for Xerox.
 At first, the company gave her a small territory in a neighborhood of mostly Black businesses.
 Within years, she was selling all over the city, to many of the biggest corporations, mainly through the force of her will and what she calls “authenticity,” never padding her sales with superfluous equipment.